Korbank/python-liblognorm/README.md

 format to one of several standard formats (e.g. [CEE](https://cee.mitre.org/) or JSON).

-This is a Python bindings for liblognorm 1.1.x.
+This is a Python binding for liblognorm 2.0.x.

 Usage
 -----